Towradgi railway station

 Towradgi railway station is located on the South Coast railway line in New South Wales, Australia.
 It serves the northern Wollongong suburb of Towradgi and opened on 18 December 1948.

 Platforms and services

-Towradgi Station has two side platforms serviced by NSW TrainLink South Coast line services travelling from Waterfall and Thirroul to Port Kembla.
+Towradgi Station has two side platforms serviced by Sydney Trains South Coast line services travelling from Waterfall and Thirroul to Port Kembla.
 Some peak hour and late night services operate to Sydney Central, Bondi Junction and Kiama.

 An easy access upgrade was completed in May 2023, which saw construction of a lift on the middle of each platform, linked by a new footbridge.